Markets, Regulation, and Policy

 - Food safety and trade (imports and exports).

-ERS examines industry response to foodborne disease outbreaks, the impact of recalls on product demand and plant behavior, and the effectiveness of litigation in compensating victims of foodborne illness.
-ERS also examines market mechanisms, such as contracts or alliances, that commercial buyers develop to encourage better food safety performance, the impact of government regulation on the food safety performance of meat plants and the produce industry, and characteristics of food producers that encourage food safety.
+USDA, ERS examines industry response to foodborne disease outbreaks, the impact of recalls on product demand and processor behavior, and the effectiveness of litigation in compensating victims of foodborne illness.
+USDA, ERS also examines market mechanisms, such as contracts or alliances, that commercial buyers develop to encourage better food safety performance, the impact of government regulation on the food safety performance of meat and produce establishments, and the characteristics of food producers that encourage food safety.
 USDA, ERS also evaluates the interplay of regulation and marketing incentives in promoting food safety, the impact of specific foodborne illness outbreaks, and labeling and traceability issues.

 Users may also be interested in Food Safety: Consumers.